 The process begins when the IRS sends you a letter, known as a CP40 notice.
 This letter serves as official notification that your account has been assigned to a third-party collection agency, such as CBE Group.
 This letter will include the information you need to verify the legitimacy of the assignment and explain what’s coming next.

 Once CBE receives your account, they will reach out, typically by letter or phone.
 Their communications should align with IRS Publication 4518, which outlines how CBE should interact with taxpayers.
+If you have concerns or questions, remember that the IRS and CBE are required to inform you of your rights at every step.

 What Powers Does CBE Group Have?